SebastianGTTS/situational-business-model-developer/src/app/modules/example/README.md

 The module is not enabled by default.
 To enable it uncomment the lines in `app.module.ts`.

-The example module is split up into the tool and artifact module.
+The example module is split up into the tool and meta artifact module.

-## Example artifact module
+## Example meta artifact module

-The example artifact module shows how to create an artifact metamodel.
-The artifact metamodel consists only of a name and a description.
-To save this data the database provided by the SBMD is used.
+The example meta artifact module shows how to create a meta artifact.
+The meta artifact consists only of a name and a description.
+To save this data, the database provided by the SBMD is used.

 ## Example tool module